ospostme/ospostme.github.io/_posts/2024-12-25-nvim-auto-complete-and-dictionary.markdown

 - [Offline dict with pronunciations](https://askubuntu.com/questions/170775/offline-dictionary-with-pronunciation-and-usages)

   Method in the post is not workable in my case.
-Change to
+Change to:

   ```
   qq        # Use register q record Macro